As for my story…

 My coaching style is designed for students to work at their pace with instruction tailored to their learning style.
 I provide classroom and on-water based modules covering the skills needed to get out and explore safely.

-Beyond private coaching, I run training sessions and lead trips for two sea kayaking clubs, mentor new trips leaders for one, provide guiding and coaching services for local outfitters on a contract basis, and speak on a variety of sea kayaking topics for various groups and organizations.
+Beyond private coaching, I run training sessions, lead trips, mentor new trips leaders for local sea kayak clubs, provide guiding and coaching services for local outfitters on a contract basis, and speak on a variety of sea kayaking topics for various groups and organizations.

 As for time off the water…

-I’m a writer, creating content for clients and weaving stories for myself.
-I am fortunate enough to live a block off the water with my amazing wife, Erika who happens to share my love for paddling and the water in general (she’s a bit more badass than me in that she’s an open water swimmer and soon-to-be certified diver too!) and my daughter.
+I’m a writer, creating content for clients and weaving stories for myself, while dabbling in poetry.
+I am fortunate enough to live a block off the water with my amazing wife, Erika who happens to share my love for paddling and the water in general (she’s a bit more badass than me in that she’s an open water swimmer and a certified diver too!) and my daughter.

 We live simply.
 For us, it’s not about material things and possessions, but time with family and friends enjoying life.
 We try to be as environmentally friendly as possible, we’re sustainably-focused, and love birds (well, all animals).